• Share this on:

 Product quality requirements

 Product quality is an extremely important issue for European buyers.
-Although these are not legal requirements, they are just as important to the buyer as legal requirements.
+Although these are not legal requirements, they are just as important to the buyer.

 Several factors determine the quality of grains, pulses and oilseeds.
-The Codex Alimentarius provides standards for several grains and pulses, such as couscous (pdf), sorghum grains (pdf), rice (pdf) and whole, shelled or split pulses (beans, lentils, peas, chickpeas, field beans, and cowpeas, pdf).
+The Codex Alimentarius provides standards for several grains and pulses, such as couscous (PDF), sorghum grains (PDF), rice (PDF) and whole, shelled or split pulses (beans, lentils, peas, chickpeas, field beans and cowpeas).
 These standards cover characteristics such as moisture, purity, grain quality and appearance.
 Not all products have an official standard, but this does not mean that buyers of such products operate without standards.

 Tips:

 • Ask your buyer for a technical data sheet.
-This will give you an indication of the characteristics that your product needs to fulfil.
-See, for example, DO-IT BV’s product specifications of organic adzuki beans (pdf).
+This will give you an indication of the characteristics that your product needs to meet.
+See for example Do-It’s product specifications of organic adzuki beans (PDF).

 • Apply careful physical sorting and eye-hand control practices to discover foreign bodies in your products.